nqrduck/Tutorials/2_LimeNQR.md

 2. Connect the USB cable of the LimeNQR spectrometer to your computer.

-3. Load the FID pulse sequence int the `Pulse Programmer`.
+3. Load the FID pulse sequence into the `Pulse Programmer`.
 You can use the same sequence as in the [NQRduck Simulator Tutorial](1_Simulator.md).

-4. Adjust the RX event to occur at the same time as the ADC Readout.
+4. Adjust the RX event to occur at the same time as the TX Pulse.
 We will perform a "Loopback" measurement, where we observe the output signal of of the LImeNQR spectrometer.

 5. Connect the TX and RX ports of the LimeNQR spectrometer with a SMA cable and a 20dB attenuator.